keylime/enhancements/73-offline-attestation.md

 - The first PR will provide the "persistent datastore" plugin capability, to be called from with both `registrar` and `verifier` code.
-It will include a default, "null operation" and all the required changes into `config.py` and `keylime.conf`
+It will include a default, "null operation" and all the required changes into `config.py` and `keylime.conf`.
+The plan is to use the `[general]` section add a new entry, `persistent_store_connection_data`, where a JSON object will be used to provide all the configuration parameters required to access both the tamper-resistant transparency log and time-series persistent datastore.
 - A second PR will give the `verifier` the ability to extract and store "TPM clock information".
 This might include changes on the database schema.
-- A third PR will provide a CLI utility to perform offline attestation ### Test Plan
+- A third PR will provide a CLI utility to perform offline attestation

+### Test Plan
 <!--
 **Note:** *Not required until targeted at a release.*